Jasmine (Aladdin): Films and television series

 Jasmine, alongside the other Disney Princesses, appears in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

 Naomi Scott portrays Jasmine in a live-action adaptation of the 1992 film.
 The film's storyline depicts her mother to originate from Agrabah's neighboring kingdom of Sherebad, desiring to improve her people's lives as sultana despite traditions and Jafar manipulating the Sultan for his own ends.
 At the end of the film, Jasmine becomes Agrabah's first sultana with the power to legally marry whomever she chooses.
+Scott's performance as Jasmine in the film was generally well-received by critics with some considering her version an improvement over the original with the character's new song, "Speechless" also receiving praise.